ririw/ririw.github.io/_posts/2017-03-08-adversarial-infill.markdown

 # The problem

 I've had a lot of time on my hands recently, because my internet has been broken.
-During that time, I wanted to get familiar with pyTorch, because it's neat.
+During that time, I wanted to become familiar with pyTorch, because it's neat.
 I'm also very interested in GANs and adversarial learning in general.
-I have trouble getting adversarial learning to work, it's quite fiddly, with [entire pages](https://github.com/soumith/ganhacks) devoted to tips and tricks, including that the GAN objective everyone _writes_ about is not the one they _use_.
+I always have trouble getting adversarial learning to work, it's quite fiddly, with [entire pages](https://github.com/soumith/ganhacks) devoted to tips and tricks, including that the GAN objective everyone _writes_ about is not the one they _use_.
-What I wanted to do was to take an image dataset, and see if I could train an adversarial network to fill in missing opatches.
+So, with that in mind, I wanted to take the complexity down a notch, by writing an "adversarial infiller", that takes an image with a part missing, and fills in that missing part.

 # [The code](https://github.com/ririw/adversarial-infill/blob/master/upscaler/adversarial_upscaling.py)